dhruvja/ephemeral-rollups-spl/README.md

 4) `wallet1` can now claim all available lamports using `lamport_escrow_claim` from INSIDE the ER
 5) `lamport_escrow_undelegate` can optionally be called to be able to claim remaining lamports from the chain later

-### Escrowing SPL tokens in and out of the ER
+### Moving SPL tokens in and out of the ER

-For escrowing SPL tokens, the following IX are provided:
+For escrowing/wrapping SPL tokens, the following IX are provided:

 - `token_escrow_create` -> Create a new `TokenEscrow` account representing a wallet's escrowed token balance (controlled by an "authority" wallet)
 - `token_escrow_deposit` -> Deposit a SPL token account balance into a `TokenEscrow` previously created (can only be used on-chain)